 The UK's 'AI Divide': Why You Can't Afford to Wait

-This technological shift is creating a tangible performance gap in the UK today.
-Research from Microsoft has identified an 'AI divide' separating organisations with clear AI strategy from those without.
+This shift is creating a real performance gap in UK businesses right now.
+Microsoft's research has found what they're calling an 'AI divide' between companies with a proper AI strategy and those winging it.

-- Pervasive Lack of Strategy: 54% of UK leaders report their organisation lacks any formal AI strategy.
+- No Strategy: 54% of UK business leaders admit they don't have any formal AI strategy.

-- Widening Performance Gap: 57% of leaders report a gap in efficiency between workers who use AI and those who don't.
+- Growing Gap: 57% of leaders can see a clear efficiency gap between workers using AI and those who aren't.

-The barrier for UK SMEs is not capital—many platforms are low-cost or no-code.
-The barrier is imagination and strategy.
+The thing holding UK SMEs back isn't money.
+Most platforms are affordable or no-code.
+What's missing is imagination and strategy.

 Your New Digital Workforce: Practical Use Cases for SMEs